engnr-a/Java-personal-notebooks/Note2.md

 ```

 **(B) Creating Objects Using Constructor Handles**

 The method `getConstructors()` gives access to metadata information.
-However `getConstructor()` enables the creation of\
+However `getConstructor()` also enables the creation of\
-a Constructor object from the available constructors(s) of a class.
+a `Constructor` object from the available constructors(s) of a class\
 The Employee class, has 3 different parametrized constructors and 1 no-argument constructor.
-A new constructor object\
+A new constructor object can then\
-can then be created from the obtained constructor (`getConstructor()`)object using the `newInstance()` method.\
+be created from the obtained constructor (`getConstructor()`)object using the `newInstance()` method. \
-The constructor object created, even though is an instance of Employee class, has no direct access to the methods or\
+The constructor object created, even though is an instance of Employee class, has no direct access to the methods or parameters\
-parameters of the Employee class.
-It instead has access only to the methods of the `java.lang.Object`.\
+of the Employee class.
+It instead has access only to the methods of the `java.lang.Object`. \
 The constructor object can be **down casted** to the employee class.
-This provides access to the methods and variables\
-of the Employee class.\
+This provides access to the methods and variables of the Employee class.
 ```java
 public class Main {
   public static void main(String[] args)